reactive-react/xreact/docs/src/main/tut/Get-Started.md

 ![](https://www.evernote.com/l/ABeLlbr3vQNM_JKfcd_W4zfW262lxWJhOsMB/image.png)

-After we have a pretty view for represention and inteacting interface, we can define how to update the view, or "how to react on actions".
+After we have a pretty view for representation and interacting interface, we can define how to update the view, or "how to react on actions".
 In such case:

 1. A counter can have actions of `inc` and `dec`, which will send `Intent` of `{type: 'inc'}` or `{type:'dec'}` to `Intent Stream` upon being called.
-2. A counter reactively generates `Update` when it receives an `Intent` of either type `inc` or `dec`.
+2. A counter reactivity generates `Update` when it receives an `Intent` of either type `inc` or `dec`.

 ```js
 const plan = (intent$) => {